UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     =========================== 8 passed in 0.03 seconds ===========================

 Yeah! all eight tests pass!
 I hope you found that at least a little bit satisfying.
-And pretty cool, really, only two extra lines of code.
+And pretty cool, really, that the solution requires only two extra lines of code.
 This is an application of the EAFP method: it's Easier to Ask Forgiveness than Permission.
 You simply try to do one thing, and if that raises the exception you expect, than do something else.

-It's also taking advantage of Python's "Duck Typing" notice that we don't know if that piece of content is actually an ``Element`` object -- all we know is that it has a render() method that we can pass a file-like object to.
-Which is quite deliberate -- if some future user (that might be you) wants to write their own element type, that can do that -- and all it needs to do is define a render method.
+It's also taking advantage of Python's "Duck Typing".
+Notice that we don't know if that piece of content is actually an ``Element`` object.
+All we know is that it has a ``render()`` method that we can pass a file-like object to.
+This is quite deliberate.
+If some future user (that might be you) wants to write their own element type, that code can do that, and all it needs to do is define a render method.

 So what are the downsides?
 Well, there are two:

-1. When we successfully call the ``render`` method, we have no idea if it's actually done the right thing -- it could do anything -- if someone puts some completely unrelated object in the content list that happens to have a render method, this is not going to work -- but what are the odds of that?
+1. When we successfully call the ``render`` method, we have no idea if it's actually done the right thing -- it could do anything.
+If someone puts some completely unrelated object in the content list that happens to have a render method, this is not going to work.
+But what are the odds of that?

-2. This is the bigger one -- if the object *HAS* a render method, but that render method has something wrong with it, then it could conceivably raise an AttributeError itself -- but it would not be the Attribute Error we are expecting.
+2. This is the bigger one: if the object *HAS* a render method, but that render method has something wrong with it, then it could conceivably raise an ``AttributeError`` itself, but it would not be the Attribute Error we are expecting.
 The trick here is that this is very hard to debug.

 However, we are saved by tests.
 If the render method works in all the other tests, It's not going to raise an AttributeError only in this case.
 Another reason to have a good test suite.